 Body language can provide clues that our audience is both listening and understanding what we are saying.
 Consequently, when we are not getting this feedback it can completely take us out of our train of thought.

 Recent research out of Tampere University in Finland suggests that eye contact during video calls can elicit similar psychophysiological responses to in-person eye contact.
 This study measured subjects’ physical reactions to eye contact including skin conductance and activation of facial muscles.
-The study also was conducted across several different situations including in-person and bi-directional video calls.
+The tests were also conducted across several different situations including in-person and bi-directional video calls.

-Surprisingly this eye contact effect was also observed when two subjects were interacting over a video call.
-Perhaps even more surprising is that direct eye gaze induced farcical reactions that are associated with positive emotions.
+BUT, what I found surprising was this same eye contact effect was also observed when two subjects were interacting over a video call!
+Even more surprising is that direct eye gaze induced farcical reactions that are associated with positive emotions.

 This implies that just by having a direct gaze on video you can elicit the subtle facial reactions of smiling!

-We now know an eye level webcam angle is supported by recent research.
-Now how can we make sure we set our camera up to achieve the desired effect regardless of the type of webcam we have?
+We now know a webcam angle slightly below eye level is supported by recent research.
+So how can we make sure we set our camera up to achieve the desired effect regardless of the type of webcam we have?

-If your webcam is built directly into your primary monitor or if you have a separate webcam achieving centered, eye level framing is easy enough.
+If your webcam is built directly into your primary monitor or if you have a separate webcam achieving centered, slightly below eye level framing is easy enough.

 In my case I went several years using the webcam that was built into my laptop.
-I found this to be surprisingly difficult for a few main reasons.
+I found this to be surprisingly difficult.

 If your setup is similar my number one recommendation is to get yourself an adjustable monitor and laptop stand.
 This will allow you to move your main monitor further back on your desk and position your laptop directly in front of and just below your main monitor.
-By doing so you will position your laptop’s webcam directly in the middle of your two screens at eye level.
+By doing so you will position your laptop’s webcam directly in the middle of your two screens, just below eye level.

 Adjustable stands are an inexpensive option and most companies will reimburse you for the expense.
 However, you can absolutely achieve the same effect with the right size box or book!

-One of the best ways to ensure you are getting the direct eye contact effect you desire is to optimally position your on screen video conference box.
+One of the best ways to ensure you are getting the desired eye contact effect, is to optimally position your on screen video conference box.

 The goal here is to align your video conference box directly where your camera is on your display.
 This way your eyes will naturally align with the camera.